Smertig/banana/master/_sources/api/tg/methods/send_contact.rst.txt

    Sends the message silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the message is a reply, ID of the original message
+   Protects the contents of the sent message from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to

    .. cpp:member:: optional_t<variant_t<inline_keyboard_markup_t, reply_keyboard_markup_t, reply_keyboard_remove_t, force_reply_t>> reply_markup

    Additional interface options.
-A JSON-serialized object for an inline keyboard, custom reply keyboard, instructions to remove keyboard or to force a reply from the user.
+A JSON-serialized object for an inline keyboard, custom reply keyboard, instructions to remove reply keyboard or to force a reply from the user.